 The county or state executive committee of a party hears protests that may arise following primary elections held by that party (7-17-30, 7-17-70 and 7-17-530 through 7-17- 570).
 The State Election Commission will decide all cases under protest in general or special elections in the case of federal and state offices, members of the State Senate and State House of Representatives, and offices involving more than one county (7-17-260).

-The Commission appoints an Executive Director, who is not a member of the Commission, to serve as the administrative head of the Registration & Elections Department.
-The Director appoints poll managers, clerks, and office staff as needed.
+The Board hires an Executive Director, who is not a member of the Board, to serve as the administrative head of the agency and oversees day to day agency operations and personnel.
+The Director reports to the Board and serves at the Board’s pleasure.
+The Director hires poll managers, clerks, and office staff as needed.

 |Rodney W. Allen,